 class meeting; however, students are permitted to miss two classes.
 Ideally, one absence will be used to attend one day of the two-day mandatory New Student Orientation (Premiere DePaul).

-will receive an email if they place into a FYAS course.
+Students who complete the DePaul Placement Assessment tests before July 3rd will receive an invitation to participate through email if they place into a FYAS course.

 Registration for FYAS classes begins with the Preference Form.
 The Preference Form for Summer 2021 will be available April 1st.
 Don't wait to register!
 Registration is done on a first-come, first-served basis and classes do fill up quickly.
 You can let us know that you’re interested before April 1st by filling out this Interest Survey.

 Generally speaking, students can expect to spend about 15-20 hours per week on homework and studying.